huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `data_disks` - (Optional, String, ForceNew) Specifies an array of one or more data disks to attach to the instance.
     The data_disks object structure is documented below.
     Changing this creates a new instance.

+* `user_data` - (Optional, String, ForceNew) Specifies the user data to be injected during the instance creation.
+    Text and text files can be injected.
+    Changing this creates a new server.

+    -> **NOTE:** If the `user_data` field is specified for a Linux ECS that is created using an image with Cloud-Init installed, the `admin_pass` field becomes invalid.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the instance.